-- Modification of exercise price IiAS is not in favour of re-pricing stock options and will generally recommend voting against unless: - o executive directors and senior management are excluded from the new re-priced scheme - o the reasons for the poor performance have been beyond the control of the company - the re-priced options follow a life cycle like that of new stock options, i.e., they have a specified vesting, grant and exercise schedule - $\circ \quad \text{ the change is driven by regulatory compliance } \\$ - Modification of vesting period/exercise period IiAS will take a case-to-case view on the revision in exercise period and expects the companies to provide a detailed rationale for revision in exercise period - Increase in size of stock option scheme Some companies propose to add to the pool of stock options in the existing schemes.
-In such cases, IiAS will treat and evaluate it as a fresh stock option plan
+- Modification of exercise price IiAS is not in favour of re-pricing stock options and will generally recommend voting against unless: - \circ executive directors and senior management are excluded from the new re-priced scheme - $\circ\hspace{0.2cm}$ the reasons for the poor performance have been beyond the control of the company - the re-priced options follow a life cycle like that of new stock options, i.e., they have a specified vesting, grant and exercise schedule - o the change is driven by regulatory compliance - Modification of vesting period/exercise period IiAS will take a case-to-case view on the revision in exercise period and expects the companies to provide a detailed rationale for revision in exercise period - Increase in size of stock option scheme Some companies propose to add to the pool of stock options in the existing schemes.
+In such cases, IiAS will treat and evaluate it as a fresh stock option plan that they gain on the upside.
+Notwithstanding, in case of material events beyond the company's control, IiAS recognizes the need to grant companies flexibility towards repricing of granted options.

 ESOPs are 'pay at risk' options that employees accept at the time of the grant.
 The inherent assumption of an ESOP scheme is that there could be possible downside risks - and that employees may not indeed gain from a stock price movement.
-By repricing companies seek to protect employees' downside risk and ensure that they gain on the upside.
-Notwithstanding, in case of material events beyond the company's control, IiAS recognizes the need to grant companies flexibility towards repricing of granted options.
+By repricing companies seek to protect employees' downside risk and ensure